manikandan-e/docs/designs/multi-host-postcode.md

 ## Proposed Design

-This document proposes a new design engaging the IPMB interface to read port-80 post code from multiple-host.
-This design also supports host discovery including the hot-plug-able host connected in slot.
+This document proposes a new design engaging the IPMB interface additional to LPC interface to read port-80 post code from multiple-host.
+This design also supports host discovery including the hot-plug-able host connected in the slot.

 Following modules will be updated for this implementation